mangtronix/MusicDevices/WeeklySchedule.md

 # Week 7

 ## Week 7.1
+Review homework
+- You can upload file directly into your Brightspace post (preferred)
+- Please go back check that your links have the correct permissions / are still accessible. **Inaccessible files / broken links** are not considered submitted.

 Inspiration day
 - Look at examples of creative music controller / instrument projects
 - Start ideating on our projects